ProjectPythia/kerchunk-cookbook/_sources/README.md

 ### Section 1 Foundations

-In the `Foundations` section we will demonstrate how to use `Kerchunk` to create datasets from single file sources, as well as to create multi-file datasets from collections of files.
+In the `Foundations` section we will demonstrate how to use `Kerchunk` to create reference sets from single file sources, as well as to create multi-file virtual datasets from collections of files.

 ### Section 2 Case Studies

-The notebooks in the `Case Studies` section demonstrate how to use `Kerchunk` to create datasets for all the supported file formats. `Kerchunk` currently supports NetCDF/HDF, GRIB2, TIFF and FITS, but more file formats may be available in the future.
+The notebooks in the `Case Studies` section demonstrate how to use `Kerchunk` to create datasets for all the supported file formats. `Kerchunk` currently supports NetCDF3, NetCDF4/HDF5, GRIB2, TIFF (including CoG) and FITS, but more file formats will be available in the future.

 ### Future Additions / Wishlist